djnz00/pguint128/README.md

 - binary casts for all types to/from numeric, double precision and real
 - 128-bit signed and unsigned integer types

+Current clang and gcc versions are supported as of May 2024.
+YMMV with other compilers.
+MSVC completely lacks support for 128bit integers.

 Installation
 ------------